Ronald Acuña Jr. Player Props: Braves vs. Twins

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters in baseball, he ranks second in batting average, seventh in on-base percentage, and fourth in slugging.
+- Among the qualified hitters, he ranks second in batting average, while his on-base percentage ranks seventh and he is fourth in slugging.

-- Acuna will look to extend his seven-game hitting streak.
-He's batting .360 with one homer in his last outings.
+- Acuna will look to extend his eight-game hitting streak.
+He's batting .348 with two homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.